 Employment prospects are good for Cambridge graduates in general.
-Part II Genetics provides an excellent training also for those not wishing to continue in 'front-line' science.
+Part II Genetics provides range of job booming subject that offers a wider opportunities than an excellent training also for those not wishing to continue in 'front-line' science.
 Many employers are realising that they require people with a good background knowledge of genetics and a broad scientific training, even for jobs that do not involve bench science.
-Therefore, there are Part II geneticists doing well in traditional publishing, in the City, in the law, even accountancy!
+Therefore, there are Part II Geneticists doing well in traditional publishing, in the City, in the law, even accountancy!